The Elephant Crisis Fund is dedicated to ending the ivory crisis, and our work is already making a difference

 There has been encouraging progress in China, the country where the demand is highest.
 At the end of 2016, the Chinese government announced a ban of the domestic ivory trade and this was implemented on 31st December 2017.
 All legal carving facilities and retail outlets selling ivory have been closed.
 ECF partners were at the centre of efforts to assist China with this decision.

-However with the loss of mainland China’s legal markets, we expect an increase in activity in neighboring countries (particularly Hong Kong, Vietnam, and Myanmar) where Chinese tourists and traders already buy ivory and smuggle it back to mainland China.
+However with the loss of mainland China’s legal markets, and in Hong Kong by 2021, we expect an increase in activity in neighboring countries (particularly Vietnam and Myanmar) where Chinese tourists and traders already buy ivory and smuggle it back to mainland China.

 The world is united around a simple strategy to save elephants from the scourge of the ivory crisis: Stop the Killing, Stop the Trafficking, and Stop the Demand.
 The ECF has been a catalytic and deep investor in each component, providing timely funding to protect critical populations of elephants, dismantle poaching networks, and stop the demand for ivory.